boardfish/remote_record/README.md

 it's GraphQL.
 Maybe it's got its own Ruby client, or maybe you need to roll your own.
 But what if you could just pretend it existed in your database?

-RemoteRecord lets you store remote resources by ID and have them auto-populated whenever you want to read from them.
+RemoteRecord provides a consistent ActiveRecord inspired interface for all of your application's APIs.
+Store remote resources by ID, and RemoteRecord will auto-populate instances of your ActiveRecord model with their attributes from the API.
 Whether you're dealing with a user on GitHub, a track on Spotify, a place on Google Maps, or a resource on your internal infrastructure, you can use RemoteRecord to wrap fetching it.

 ## Setup